 When it comes to network simulators and emulators, everyone has their favorite.
 In this article, I will be discussing the Graphical Network Simulator (GNS3).
 See how to install GNS3 on macOS.
 In subsequent articles, I will be discussing other simulators and emulators listed.
 Packet Tracer, EVE-NG, Boson NetSim, GNS3 and VIRL.
 GNS3 is an open-source software that helps in emulating networks using the Cisco Internetwork Operating Systems (IOS).
 GNS3 enables you to run a Cisco IOS in a virtual environment and serves as a graphical user interface to Dynamics.
 For some articles I have written on GNS3, please see the following guides Error – Failed to open a session for the virtual machine GNS3 VM and How to make a router function as a switch in GNS3.

-To connect GNS3 connect with the internet, follow the steps below.
+To connect GNS3 connect to the internet on Windows, follow the steps below.
 For some articles I have written on GNS3, please see the following guides “Error–Failed to open a session for the virtual machine GNS3 VM, how to make a router function as a switch in GNS3, and Graphical Network Simulator:

 – Click on the start button,